 What are USDA credit score requirements?

-Not all lenders offer USDA loans, you must find a qualified lender that specializes in underwriting USDA home loans.
+ot all lenders offer USDA loans, you must find a qualified lender that specializes in underwriting USDA home loans.
 Most commonly, the lowest credit score the USDA loan program can permit is 640.
-However, if borrowers have a credit score of 660 and above, they are more likely to receive better rates and terms, and have a higher rate of being approved.
+However, if borrowers have a credit score of 660 or higher, they are likely to get lower rates and better terms.

 What are USDA loan limits?